AlekseiMaide/NeuralNetworkDesign/src/network/hamming/readme.md

 The network is called hamming network due to the fact that the output will be pattern with closest [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) relative to the input.

+Network is used in binary pattern matching problems.

 #### FeedForward layer.

 Weights are initialized to the PATTERNS we are trying to match.\